damienh972/alyra-exercices/Readme.md

+**check projects's readme file for configuration**

-Feel free to make constructive comments to optimize the code!
+Feel free to make constructive comments to oimize the code!